 Shaper holds bachelor’s degrees in industrial engineering and quantitative economics from Stanford University.
 He also earned an MBA from the J.L.
 Kellogg Graduate School of Management at Northwestern University.
 He is the trust manager for Weingarten Realty Trust and is also active in the Houston community, sitting on the board of directors of Texas Children’s Hospital, the Alley Theatre, the Children’s Museum of Houston and Genesys Works.

 Mr. Longstreth is a Managing Director at Soros Fund Management LLC, where he is a member of the Strategic Investments Group focusing on the Power, Energy and Infrastructure sectors.
-Mr. Longstreth currently serves on the boards of VPI Holding Limited, GRL Holdings Pty Ltd, Waypoint Leasing Holdings Limited and Sunnova Energy Corporation.
+Mr. Longstreth currently serves on the boards of VPI Holding Limited, GRL Holdings Pty Ltd and Sunnova Energy Corporation.

 Prior to joining Soros Fund Management in 2007, Mr. Longstreth worked in the Technology, Media and Telecom Investment Banking Group at Bear Stearns.